LQss11/anywind/README.md

 # anywind
-Run anything on your windows machine using docker
+Run libraries on your machine using anywind commands